Surroundings and Activities

 thousands of visitors.

-Assisi: In the rolling hills of Umbria, stands the exceptionally well-preserved medieval town of Assisi (see
+Assisi: In the rolling hills of Umbria, stands the exceptionally well-preserved medieval town of Assisi (see picture

-Heritage site for its Basilica of San Francesco d'Assisi (St. Francis).
+its Basilica of San Francesco d'Assisi (St. Francis).

 Other Popular Activities: Visiting Vineyards and Attending Various Local Festivals: